Intrahepatic Cholestasis of Pregnancy: A Comprehensive Guide

 Your doctor will ask detailed questions about your itching patterns, including when it started, which body parts are affected, and how severe it feels.
 They'll examine your skin for scratches or rashes and check your eyes and skin for signs of jaundice.
 A complete pregnancy history helps identify any risk factors.

 The physical exam focuses on your abdomen to check liver size and tenderness.
 Your doctor will also examine areas where you've been scratching to rule out other skin conditions that can cause itching during pregnancy.
-Tell your doctor about any family members who had ICP because this helps confirm your diagnosis.
+Tell your doctor about any family members who had ICP because family history can increase your risk, although blood tests and evaluation for other causes are still needed for diagnosis.

 Diagnostic Testing